cdelgehier/oio-docs/doc/source/sandbox-guide/custom_deployment.rst

 Manage the data network interface used
 --------------------------------------

 Globally, the interface used for data is defined by ``openio_bind_interface`` in the `openio.yml <https://github.com/open-io/ansible-playbook-openio-deployment/blob/master/products/sds/inventories/n-nodes/group_vars/openio.yml>`__.
-You can define a specific interface for one node in its ``host_vars`` file.
+You can define a specific interface for a node in its ``host_vars`` file.

 .. code-block:: yaml
    :caption: node1.yml